Taxation of international executives

-The private use of a telephone paid by the employer is taxed by maximum DKK 2,800/year (2018).
+The private use of a telephone paid by the employer is taxed by maximum DKK2,800/year (2019).

 Employee stock options are normally taxed when the option is exercised.
 Please see Capital Gains Taxation on Disposal of Shares regarding taxation on gains on a subsequent sale of shares.

 A lump sum received on termination of employment is taxed as personal income.
-The first DKK 8,000 (2018) is tax exempt.
+The first DKK8,000 (2019) is tax exempt.

 Are there any areas of income that are exempt from taxation in Denmark?
 If so, please provide a general definition of these areas.

 Benefits-in-kind are taxable at market value.
 However, some benefits-in-kind are tax exempt if they are provided by the employer mainly for use in the course of the employee’s work.
-The amount must not exceed DKK 6,100 (2018).
+The amount must not exceed DKK6,200 (2019).

-An expatriate working temporarily in Denmark can deduct expenses for food in Denmark for up to two years.
+An expatriate working temporarily in Denmark can deduct expenses for food in Denmark for up to 2 years.
 For the first 12 months, a fixed deduction may be used and in the following 12 months actual expenses can be deducted.
 In addition, lodging expenses incurred during the 2 years are deductible.
 The annual deduction is capped at DKK28,000 (2019).
 These special allowances do not apply if the 27 percent tax scheme has been chosen or the above-mentioned allowance has been granted.

 Moving expenses reimbursed or paid directly by the employer are tax exempt for employees transferred within a group of companies.
 Vouchers must support the expenses.

-Employer provided education costs are tax exempt if they are provided to the employee in connection with his/her work.
+Employer provided education costs are tax exempt if they are provided to the employee in connection with their work.

-If the employee uses his/her own car as business transportation, the employer can offer a tax-free travel allowance as follows (2018):
+If the employee uses their own car as business transportation, the employer can offer a tax-free travel allowance as follows (2019):

 |Distance||Tax-free travel allowance|